DeepPSP/torch_ecg/torch_ecg/models/cnn/README.md

 14. ResNet-RS
     1. Bello, I., Fedus, W., Du, X., Cubuk, E. D., Srinivas, A., Lin, T. Y., ... & Zoph, B. (2021).
 Revisiting resnets: Improved training and scaling strategies. arXiv preprint arXiv:2103.07579.
     2. to add

+Many more from the CinC proceedings are not listed here.